MicrosoftEdge/WebView2Feedback/FindOnPage.md

     [propput] HRESULT ShouldMatchWord([in] BOOL value);

     // Gets the state of whether all matches are highlighted.
-    // \return TRUE if all matches are highlighted, FALSE otherwise.
+    // Returns TRUE if all matches are highlighted, FALSE otherwise.
     [propget] HRESULT ShouldHighlightAllMatches([out, retval] BOOL* value);
     // Sets the state to either highlight all matches or not.
     [propput] HRESULT ShouldHighlightAllMatches([in] BOOL value);